-The respondent is responsible for arranging for witnesses appearing on the student's behalf at the hearing.
-Students who believe they have been the recipient of the respondent's misconduct, and the Student Conduct Administrator may also invite witnesses to appear at the hearing.
-In the exceptional event that a witness is unable to attend the hearing, the witness may write or record a statement and discuss the statement with the Student Conduct Administrator before the scheduled hearing.
+The responding party may arrange for witnesses appearing on the student's behalf at the hearing.
+The reporting party and the Student Conduct Administrator may also invite witnesses to appear at the hearing.
+In the unusual event that a witness is unable to attend the hearing, the witness may write or record a statement and discuss the statement with the Student Conduct Administrator before the scheduled hearing.
+Consistent with the deadline for sharing other information, this statement must be provided at least three (3) business days prior to the hearing.
 The Student Conduct Administrator is to be notified not less than three (3) business days before the hearing, of those persons intending to provide information, whether in person or in writing.
 The Student Conduct Administrator may reasonably limit the scope and time devoted to witness statements.
-Witnesses are typically asked to comment only on the event(s) pertinent to the charges, not the character of the person.
+Witnesses are typically asked to comment only on the event(s) pertinent to the charges, and to refrain entirely from discussing the character of the persons involved.

-5. Information
+5. Information/Evidence

-In all situations, the procedures will not be subject to limiting rules of information.
-Information will consist of oral and written accounts, incident reports, and any other material directly related to the incident.
-Other information may also be considered and will consist of such things as second hand reports and circumstantial information.
-All information must be submitted to the Student Conduct Administrator not less than three (3) business days prior to the hearing date.
-The Student Conduct Administrator or Panel Chairperson may reasonably limit the scope of information considered in the hearing.
+The procedures for information/evidence in Student Conduct Hearings are interpreted in accordance with the "more likely than not" standard of proof utilized during the process, other rules set forth in the community standards manual, and the judgement of the Student Conduct Administrator or Panel Chairperson in applying these procedures and related University practices/guidelines.
+Relevant information may consist of oral and written accounts, incident reports, and any other material directly related to the incident.
+Other information that may also be considered when relevant, consists of such information as second hand reports, civil/criminal findings, and circumstantial information, or other information deemed relevant by the Student Conduct Administrator or Panel Chairperson.
+Information or witnesses offered to demonstrate character will generally be excluded from the hearing process.
+The Student Conduct Administrator or Panel Chairperson may reasonably limit the scope of the information considered in the hearing.